AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Give them something to take home. {#header-9}
 </header>

-You have to make sure that your students take something home from your course.
+You have to make sure that your attendees take something home from your course.

 The big, glaring, neon-sign, obvious takeaway should always be new knowledge.
 This is why they come to your course, so make sure you are adding value.

 But, aside from that, reinforce this with something else.

-We did this by providing certificates.
+We did this through certificates and copies of the fully functional code to use later.

 {::nomarkdown}
 <figure>